Spirals-Team/test4repair-experiments/results/chart/15/jGenProg/readme.md

 Nb of EvoSuite Tests: 12

-Nb of Failing EvoSuite Tests: 12
+Nb of Failing EvoSuite Tests: 1

 ---
 ## Summary an Analysis

-Average Nb of EvoSuite Tests: 69
+Average Nb of EvoSuite Tests: 56.36

-Average Nb of Failing EvoSuite Tests: 2.06
+Average Nb of Failing EvoSuite Tests: 1.64

+Average Nb of Test-adequate patches: 1.75

 ---